zzzprojects/html-agility-pack/README.md

 ---

 # What's Html Agility Pack (HAP)?
 It is an agile HTML parser that builds a read/write DOM and supports plain XPATH or XSLT (No need to understand XPATH nor XSLT to use it, don't worry...).
 It is a .NET code library that allows you to parse "out of the web" HTML files.
-The parser is very tolerant with "real world" malformed HTML.
+The parser is very tolerant of "real world" malformed HTML.
 The object model is very similar to what proposes System.Xml, but for HTML documents (or streams).

 NuGet: https://www.nuget.org/packages/HtmlAgilityPack/